zf-fr/zfr-rest/README.md

 module that you can use if you want to create a REST API, instead of a full-blown module like Apigility or previous ZfrRest versions.

-Additionally, dependency to Doctrine has been completely remove and can be used by anyone.
+Additionally, dependency to Doctrine has been completely removed and can be used by anyone.

 ## ZfrRest vs Apigility